scorbetta/CORTEZ/README.md

 activation layer.
 The digital design is based on fixed-point rather than floating-point to simplify the design and reduce costs (area).

-# Contents
+## Contents

-- `model/neural_network/`, the Python model of the neural network;
+- `model/neural_network/` folder contains the Python model of the neural network;
-- `model/pievewise_approximation/`, the Python and Matlab approximation of the `tanh()` function, to be used in the digital design.
+- `model/pievewise_approximation/` folder contains the Python and Matlab approximation of the `tanh()` function, to be used in the digital design.
 It also contains script to generate synthesizable RTL code.
+- `rtl/` folder contains the RTL design;
+- `sim/` folder contains the out-of-the-box-testbench for bring-up simulation;
+- `ver/` folder contains the verification environment;